 Click here to open up the map in Google Maps

-If you have an America the Beautiful pass, just make sure you bring it.
-Since the parking is the National Park it would otherwise cost $5 for the day pass, and who wants to pay that if they can enter for free?
+If you have an America the Beautiful Pass, just make sure you bring it.
+Since the parking is the National Park it would otherwise cost $8 for the day pass, and who wants to pay that if they can enter with your parks pass?

-There are bathrooms and water fountains at the visitor centre.
-So stop there before making your way to the Seven Falls Trailhead.
+There are bathrooms and water fountains to fill up your water bottle.
+So stop there before making your way to the Seven Falls trailhead.
 There are also rangers and park workers who are very knowledgeable about the area and give insightful information about hiking in the area.

-Here is some extra information on the hike if you’d like to know a little more about exactly what you will be getting yourself into.
+Here is some extra information on the Seven Falls Tucson hike if you’d like to know a little more about exactly what you will be getting yourself into.

 How to get to 7 Falls